jaipkapoor99/bookify/DEPLOYMENT_GUIDE.md

 - **Code**: Version control with Git
 - **Configuration**: Document all environment variables

-This deployment guide provides comprehensive instructions for deploying the Event Booking Platform to production.
+This deployment guide provides comprehensive instructions for deploying Bookify to production.
 Choose the deployment option that best fits your needs and follow the security best practices to ensure a robust production environment.